-If it's not already there, drag and drop the video, image or audio from the media library into the timeline at the bottom of your project.
+If it's not already there, drag and drop the video, image, or audio from the Your Media tab onto the timeline.

-2. Position the scrubber where you want to split your clip
+Step 3.
+Position the Seeker where you want to split your clip

-Drag the scrubber (the white vertical line with a circle on top) to where you want to split the clip.
-You’ll also see the time position in the centre at the top of the timeline.
+Drag the Seeker (the white vertical line with a circle on top) to where you want to split your clip.

-Click the scissors icon in the top left hand side of the timeline.
+Click the scissors icon in the top left-hand menu bar of the timeline.
+Alternatively, hit the S key on your keyboard.

-If you've selected a video clip, this will split the video and its associated audio (which looks grey) in two, like this:
+If you've selected a video clip, this will split the video in two, like this example.

-If you've selected an audio clip, it will split the audio clip in two, like this:
+If you've selected an audio clip, it will split the audio clip in two, like this example.

 Deleting part of a split clip

-If you'd like to delete part of the split clip, click on it and then click the trash icon.
+If you'd like to delete part of a split clip, click on it and then click the trash icon.

 The selected clip will be deleted.

-How is splitting different to trimming and cropping?
+How is splitting different from trimming and cropping?

-Trimming a clip allows you to drag the edge of a clip left or right to shorten it or lengthen it.
+Trimming a clip allows you to drag the sides of a clip inwards to shorten it or outwards to lengthen it.
 However, you can also 'trim' a clip by splitting it and then deleting the remaining part as shown above.
-To learn how to trim a clip, see: trimming a video, audio or image clip.
+To learn how to trim a clip, see: trimming a video, audio, or image clip.

-Cropping a clip allows you remove unwanted edges or black bars you see in the frame of a video to "zoom in" on it.
-It is different to splitting, which involves cutting a clip in two.
+Cropping a clip allows you to remove unwanted edges or black bars you see in the frame of a video to "zoom in" on it.
+It is different from splitting, which involves cutting a clip in two.
 To learn how to crop a video, see: cropping videos or images.

 Try it out